CAT’S WHISKERS THEATRE

 A Vintage Selection.
 As part of the centre’s 10th Anniversary celebrations, the New Horizons Drama Group performed a mixed programme of devised and scripted work under the direction of Carol Allen.
-We have since filmed the show and the film is currently in post production.
-See our Films page.
+We have since filmed the show and the film will premier as part of New Horizons Presents at the Bush Theatre Studio on Friday 16th August.
+See also our Films page.

 Members of the group are also took part in Carnival Journeys, a joint production by the Victoria and Albert museum and Complicite Theatre, which was performed in the Notting Hill festival and in the grounds of the V & A in June 2016